DSaunders/ModelMatcher/README.md

-# Introducing ModelMatcher

 **ModelMatcher** makes vertifying models in your unit tests easier and cleaner.

-No more Linq statements to assert that an item is in a collection and no need for for ten lines of asserts just to check that all of the properties on a model are correct.
+No more Linq statements to assert that an item is in a collection, and no need for for ten lines of assert statements just to check that all of the properties on a model are correct.

-## Single items
+## Match single items ...

-#### Assert that a model has the values you expect

 ```csharp
 var result = myApi.Call();